 For a truly romantic escape, The River House is the ideal retreat.
-Set on the banks of the Madhu Ganga on 13 acres of tropical garden, it has 5 unique suites for a very individual and private experience.
-Suites include plunge pools in open plan settings that make you feel you are actually in the lush forest surrounding the accommodation, and the resort lends itself to complete privacy and relaxation.
-Special honeymoon packages are available and you can avail yourself of in suite massages and a range of delicious food from the menu.
+Set on the banks of the Madhu Ganga on 13 acres of tropical gardens, it boats five unique suites for a very individual and private experience.
+Suites include plunge pools and are designed to make guests feel they are actually in the lush forest surrounding the accommodation, and the resort lends itself to complete privacy and relaxation.
+Special honeymoon packages are available where guests can enjoy in-suite massages and a range of delicious room service food from the tempting menu.

 As the name suggests, this resort in Sri Lanka has a colonial feel with the spectacular Galle Beach as a backdrop.
 The resort has an opulent feel with a diverse selection of accommodation options that include Beach Rooms, Ocean Rooms, Fortress Rooms and Beach Splash rooms.
-However, if you want to take the splendour up a notch there are also magnificent Forest and Ocean Loft Suites to choose from.
+However, for guests who wish to take the splendour up a notch there are also magnificent Forest and Ocean Loft Suites to choose from.